Crewe: Developments

 A planned redevelopment of Crewe's town centre, including the current bus station and main shopping area, was abandoned because of "difficult economic conditions" during 2008.

 There were also plans to revamp the railway station which involved moving it to Basford.
 This was pending a public consultation by Network Rail scheduled for autumn 2008, but no such public consultation was done.
 The plan was abandoned and maintenance work was carried out on the current station instead.

 Cheshire East Council developed a new regeneration master plan for Crewe, which included the opening of a new Lifestyle Centre, with a new swimming pool, gym and library.

-After a £3 million refurbishment, the Crewe Market Hall re-opened its doors on 19 May 2021, the start of many new developments in Crewe.
+After a £3 million refurbishment, the Crewe Market Hall reopened its doors on 19 May 2021, the start of many new developments in Crewe.

-Crewe has been proposed as the site of a transport hub for the new High Speed 2 line, with development planned for completion in 2027.
+Crewe had been planned as the site of a transport hub for the Phase 2a High Speed 2 (HS2) railway line, which received royal assent in 2021 with planned completion in 2027.
+The plan included a new HS2 railway station, surrounded by a commercial hub providing 37,000 jobs and 7,000 homes by 2043.
+However on 4 October 2023, Prime Minister Rishi Sunak announced the cancellation of this phase of the HS2 development at the Conservative Party Conference.

 Transport

+Railway

-Crewe railway station is less than a mile from Crewe town centre, although it was not incorporated into the then Borough of Crewe until 1937.
-It is one of the largest stations in the North West and a major interchange station on the West Coast Main Line.
-It has 12 platforms in use and has a direct service to London Euston (average journey time of around 1 hour 35 minutes), Edinburgh, Cardiff, Liverpool, Manchester, Birmingham, Glasgow, Derby, Stoke-on-Trent, Chester, Wrexham and Holyhead for the ferry connections to Dublin Port.
-Many other towns and cities also have railway connections to Crewe.
+Crewe railway station is located less than a mile from the town centre, although it was not incorporated into the then Borough of Crewe until 1937.
+It is one of the largest stations in the North West and is a major interchange station on the West Coast Main Line.
+It has 12 platforms in use.

+The station is served by several train operating companies: